-The activity number 2 is very visual and it would require you to see how Rebecca lead us through the story in order to see how she conducts these activities in her sessions.
-For movement story, she suggests to take a look at her video Mr Wiggle and Mr Waggle, or Sun and Wind.
+Activity number 2 is very visual, and it would require you to see how Rebecca leads us through the story to see how she conducts these activities in her sessions.
+For the movement story, she suggests looking at her video Mr. Wiggle and Mr. Waggle, or Sun and Wind.
 (If you are interested to see those videos, explore her website – linked below .)

 Learning/exploiting the story

-These speaking and crafting storytelling activities activities are usually reserved for something I call post-dramatization on my website (cross-referencing so you can connect the scaffolded steps).
-Here are some amazing ideas Rebecca suggested, and my additional ideas on how to conduct some of them:
+These speaking and crafting storytelling activities are usually reserved for something I call post-dramatization on my website (cross-referencing so you can connect the scaffolded steps).
+Nevertheless, here are some amazing ideas Rebecca suggested, and my additional ideas on how to conduct some of them:

 - Sketch a scene/speech bubble + writing – I would suggest making a comic book.
 You can do literally anything with this activity, it is very versatile.